lukefisklennon/something-awesome/README.md

 ### Server discovery

-Any node or user of the network discovers the whole network through a bootstrapping process.
+Any node or user of the network discovers the whole network through a [bootstrapping process](#bootstrapping-and-residence).
 Knowledge of only one server address (or domain name) is required, as the list can be updated by contacting those known nodes.
 Through this process, all servers reach a consensus about what nodes exist in the network.

-Once an end-user is bootstrapped, they choose a residence server, which provides a channel for communicating with other users.
-This selection process is known as consistent hashing, whereby a user's hashed identifier and each server's hashed address are compared in a cicular hash-space.
+Once an end-user is bootstrapped, they choose a [residence server](#bootstrapping-and-residence), which provides a channel for communicating with other users.
+This selection process is known as consistent hashing, whereby a user's hashed identifier and each server's hashed address are compared in a [cicular hash-space](#hash-space).

 A user's residence server is the node which is most proximal in this hash-space.
 Because consistent hashing is deterministic, two users can both reach agreement on their residences before ever communicating.
-This method is also reasonably uniform and unpredictable, preventing a server from rigging its hash-space location, and providing scalability through load balancing.
+This method is also reasonably uniform and unpredictable, preventing a node from rigging its hash-space location, and providing scalability through load balancing.

 A user maintains a persistent, full-duplex connection with their residence server.
-For this prototype, mainly the application-layer protocol WebSocket will be used, which is TCP-like but also event-driven.
+For this prototype, mainly the application-layer protocol [WebSocket](#WebSocket-communication) will be used, which is TCP-like but also event-driven.

 ### Message delivery

 To send a message, a user emits it to their residence server.
-The server then determines the recipient's residence server in the network, and forwards it.
+The server then determines the recipient's residence server in the network, and [forwards it](#server-to-server-communication).
 Once received, it is placed in a message queue assigned to the recipient.
 These queues are essentially what the keys (user IDs) map to in a distributed hash table.

 The recipient does not have to be online to receive this message.
 The queue is maintained until the recipient reconnects, at which time that data is dumped to the recipient, and deleted from the queue.
-In this way, clients maintain their own long-term storage of message history, but servers provide short-term storage to facilitate asynchronous messaging.
+In this way, clients should maintain their own long-term storage of message history, but servers provide short-term storage to facilitate asynchronous messaging.

 ### Encryption

 Because the Mesh network is an untrusted medium, and due to a lack of centralised identity management, users must handle encryption and authentication independently.
-When a user is created, they generate an Elliptic Curve Diffie-Hellman (ECDH) keypair.
+When a user is created, they [generate](#keys-and-addressing) an Elliptic Curve Diffie-Hellman (ECDH) keypair.
 The public key is also used as their user ID, so EC has been chosen due to its economical key sizes.

 Before a message can be sent, a shared secret is generated with the ECDH algorithm.
 Each user only requires the public key of the other to do so, meaning this secret is never transmitted.
 Once the secret has been created, the message is encrypted with it and sent over the network.
 The recipient then decrypts it, and can be assured of who sent it and that no one else can read it.

 ### Protocols

-Mesh is made up of two parts, the core and chat protocols.
+Mesh is made up of two parts, the [core](#core-protocol) and chat protocols.
 The core isn't specific to a single service, rather providing general functionality like server discovery, message (in the general sense) delivery.
 Meanwhile, the chat protocol contains the specifics of events needed by a chat service, like message metadata, user info, and typing events.

 ## Core protocol